 Since its initial product release at VMware’s VMworld 2013, the company has garnered numerous awards and accolades in recognition of its innovation, which include being named a Top 10 Virtualization Company to Watch in 2014 by TechTarget SearchServerVirtualization, a Top 10 Big Data Startup to Watch by Network World and one of the 21 hottest startups by Business Insider.

 - Read CEO John Blumenthal’s blog on today’s news

 - Follow @cloudphysics on Twitter

-CloudPhysics provides predictive analytics for virtual datacenters, delivering data-driven insights that enable IT teams to proactively manage their virtualized infrastructures while reducing cost and risk.
-The company’s SaaS-based offering collects machine metadata of virtualized infrastructure and, using Big Data analytics combined with unique patent-pending datacenter simulation and resource management techniques, uncovers hidden operational hazards before problems emerge and identifies radical improvements in resource utilization.
-CloudPhysics’ unique approach to IT operations management gives IT teams more power than ever before to understand, troubleshoot and optimize their virtualized datacenters.
+CloudPhysics provides predictive analytics for virtual data centers, delivering data-driven insights that enable IT teams to proactively manage their virtualized infrastructures while reducing cost and risk.
+The company’s SaaS-based offering collects machine metadata of virtualized infrastructure and, using Big Data analytics combined with unique patent-pending data center simulation and resource management techniques, uncovers hidden operational hazards before problems emerge and identifies radical improvements in resource utilization.
+CloudPhysics’ unique approach to IT operations management gives IT teams more power than ever before to understand, troubleshoot and optimize their virtualized data centers.
 The company, based in Mountain View, Calif., serves thousands of users worldwide and is backed by Jafco Ventures, Kleiner Perkins Caufield & Byers and Mayfield.
-For more information, visit: http://www.cloudphysics.com.
+For more information, visit: https://www.cloudphysics.com.

 Media and Analyst Contact: